SumanMoharana24/SumanMoharana24/README.md

 I am a developer focused on building a strong foundation in Web3, smart contracts, and backend systems.
 I specialize in learning Solidity and blockchain architecture, with hands-on experience in building decentralized applications and understanding real-world use cases.

-My approach is rooted in depth over hype — focusing on writing secure, scalable, and practical smart contracts rather than just surface-level development.
+My approach is rooted in depth over hype, focusing on writing secure, scalable, and practical smart contracts rather than just surface-level development.

 My current stack includes Solidity, JavaScript, and Python, along with tools like Hardhat, Foundry (learning), and OpenZeppelin.
 I am also exploring Chainlink oracles to integrate real-world data into smart contracts.